 They’ve stood the test of time.
 So why wouldn’t these tactics be working now?

 The trouble is, selling has changed.
 Prospective clients can sense old-fashioned sales tactics from a mile off.
-And nothing kills rapport and trust like a blatant pitch.
+And nothing kills rapport and trust like a blatant sales pitch.
 As soon as your potential customer realises that you’re trying to put the sell on them, you can lose the relationship you’ve worked so hard to build.

 What to do

-Focus on further developing the relationship between you and your customer.
+One of the best closing strategies for sales is to focus on further developing the relationship between you and your customer.
 In fact, stop seeing them as a customer: see them as a person with a problem.
 A problem for which you have the solution.
 Where tactics build resistance, concentrating on the customer builds personal relationships that lead to sales.
 People buy from people.
 Your customers will buy from you, not from a sales tactic you’ve shoehorned into your process.

 3. You’re too focused on closing